Student Leadership at cromwell community college

 Furthermore the senior leaders will liaise with the sixth form ambassadors and report back to Mrs Paul (Director of Post 16) on all issues relating to post 16 life.
 They will be expected to act as a conduit by which concerns and issues and aspirations can be communicated to our Principal, Mrs Horn and her senior leadership team.

-We will also invite the Senior Head Girl and Senior Head Boy to attend a governors meeting to give feedback to governors on issues arising and student voice
+We will also invite the Senior Student Leaders to attend a governors meeting to give feedback to governors on issues arising and student voice

 Senior Sixth Form Ambassadors

-The senior sixth form ambassadors will lead the Sixth Form Student Voice Committee, providing feedback to the senior head girl and senior head boy.
+The senior sixth form ambassadors will lead the Sixth Form Student Voice Committee, providing feedback to the senior student leaders.
 They will chair the charity fundraising committee, the student voice committee, sports committee and the social events committee.
-Additionally the editor of our Sixth Sense newspaper will be a senior ambassador.

 Furthermore, senior sixth form ambassadors will provide a positive image of the college for pupils and the public alike.